datacarpentry/genomics-r-intro/_episodes/02-r-basics.md

 Vectors are quite important in R, mostly for us because data frames are essentially collections of vectors (more on this later).
-What we learn about manipulating vectors now will pay of even more when we get to data frames.
+What we learn about manipulating vectors now will pay off even more when we get to data frames.

 ## More on creating and subsetting vectors